ingolemo/python-lenses/docs/tutorial/optics.rst

 ...     def __repr__(self):
 ...         return 'Present({!r})'.format(self.contents)

-Say we have a list of all the things you got on your birthday:
+Say we have a list of all the things we got on our birthday:

 >>> state = [Present('doll'), Card(), Present('train set')]